nebari-dev/nebari-docs/docs/docs/faq.md

 Anyone with access to the Nebari deployment repo can add new environments, and there is no limit to the number of included environments.

-> Be careful of the YAML indentation as it differs from the conda `environment.yml`.

 ### What if the user requires package `X` and it's not available in the environment?